Rental Charges and Recoveries for Continuing Occupancy or Use

 Outside Organizations - This category includes private foundations and other organizations that occupy or use university facilities on a continuing basis.
 Typically, the employees of these organizations are not employees of the university and the organizations themselves are separately incorporated.
 Examples are the JMU Foundation and professional associations.
 In those cases where an outside organization occupies space on a continuing basis, it is normally expected that the organization will pay the standard university charge for the space being occupied.
 Under certain circumstances, the university may initially waive all or a portion of the usual charge in order to attract organizations which support and enhance the mission of the university.
 However, any such arrangement must be approved by the appropriate vice president and by the Senior Vice President for Administration and Finance, and the waiver or reduction should not exceed a reasonable "start-up" period.

 In those cases where a faculty or staff member is serving as an officer of a national, regional (multi-state), or state professional association, the university may provide certain facilities support, including the use of telecommunication and computing services.
 In addition, the university may authorize use of the campus post office if the organization holds a mailing permit.
 No office or other space will be provided to the organization in question without charge.
 However, no charge will be made for the faculty or staff member's regular office space.
-All such arrangements must be approved in writing by the vice president/head of the division to which the faculty or staff member is assigned and the Senior Vice President for Administration and Finance.
+All such arrangements must be approved in writing by the vice president to which the faculty or staff member is assigned and the Senior Vice President for Administration and Finance.
 Facility support shall coincide with the tenure of office.
 No facility support may be used for the personal use or personal gain of the faculty or staff member.

 The office of budget management is responsible for: (1) identifying rental areas, (2) determining the rental rates to be charged each occupant on an annual basis, and (3) reflecting the impact of rental charges and recoveries in the operating budgets of the building managers and internal occupants.